jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Sue Gray was passionate about Mock Trial.
-Mock Trial is a competitive form of speech and debate in the form of a full civil or criminal case with local, state, and national tournaments.
+Mock Trial is a competitive form of speech and debate in the form of a full civil or criminal case, exposing students to the legal profession.
+Each team would play the prosecution or defense counsel.